Flood Protection Assistance

 Citizens can obtain information on flood protection assistance from the Seabrook Building Department.
 Flood protection assistance may include site-specific flood and flood related data, data on historical flooding in the neighborhood, and sources for financial assistance.

 The state of Texas administers several mitigation grants that offer financial assistance to property owners wanting to mitigate their flood prone structures.
-The following is a list of mitigation grants available through the State and/or FEMA: Visit the State of Texas Food Grant page or FEMA for additional grant information.
+The following is a list of mitigation grants available through the State and/or FEMA: Visit the State of Texas Flood Grant page or FEMA for additional grant information.